csams/kcp-proxy/README.md

 # kcp-proxy
-HTTPS proxy that maps paths to multiple backends, performs TLS re-encryption to each, and supports client certificate based authentication that converts common names and orgs to HTTP headers that are passed on to KCP.
+kcp-proxy is an HTTPS proxy that maps paths to backend KCP instances, performs TLS re-encryption to each, and supports client certificate based authentication that converts common names and orgs to HTTP headers that are passed on to KCP.

 The proxy itself needs a serving cert/key pair, and it needs client certs and keys to identity itself to and communicate with each backend.
 It needs a CA for